Japanese Vocabulary: 10 Easy Fall Words You Need To Know!

 They thought it was more bright than usual, and wanted to thank it for the harvest and pray for the new year.
 This particular custom was not lost over the centuries.
-In fact, during September and October months, Japanese people still enjoy going observing the moon.
+In fact, during September and October months, Japanese people still enjoy going to observe the moon.

-Kanji for this word are simple: “O”, it’s the honorific to put before festivities or names to be more polite. 月・つき, Tsuki is the kanji for “Moon”, while 見 ・み, mi means “to look”.
-You can translate it with “moon viewing”.
+Kanji for this word is simple: “O”, it’s the honorific to put before festivities or names to be more polite. 月・つき, Tsuki is the kanji for “Moon”, while 見 ・み, mi means “to look.”
+You can translate it with “moon viewing.”

 月見をたのしむ。 Tsukimi wo tanoshimu.
 Admire the moon / enjoy admiring the moon.